 Though your AngelList profile details will sync to your A-List profile initially, any edits thereafter will not sync.

 Yes!
 Please use the chat feature and ask your A-List rep to change when your profile goes live.

 Yes!
 The option to reactivate is located in the chat section.

 Not at the moment.
 A-List companies currently recruit for full-time, local opportunities only.
 We'll announce when we expand to more flexible roles!

 Great question (and you're right—the AngelList Talent platform is awesome)!

-A-List is by far the fastest and most efficient platform for engineers/designers/sales people/pms to begin their job search with the top AngelList companies.
-We suggest using A-List only when you're ready to start interviewing and AngelList talent platform when you are only browsing and/or just starting to see what you might want for your next opportunity.
+A-List is by far the fastest and most efficient platform for engineers, designers, salespeople and PMs to begin their job search with top AngelList companies.
+We suggest using A-List only when you're ready to start interviewing, and using AngelList when you are just browsing.

 Of course!
-Just know that it is up to you to respond to companies within a set amount of time or conversations will expire.
-We recommend setting aside time to review company pitches on A-List before reverting to other job sources.
+Just know that it is up to you to respond to companies within 7 days or conversations will expire.
+We recommend setting aside time to review company pitches on A-List before actively applying on other platforms.

 Nope, sorry.
 Companies can indicate through A-List whether they are willing to pay your preferred salary down the line—but you will not walk out with “offers” to show your boss.

 However, you can check out our salary and equity data compiled from thousands of start-up jobs on AngelList to see where you stand.